digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/how-to/run-action-from-runjs.md

 ### Logout

-To log out the current logged-in user from the ToolJet, use the below function:
+To log out the current logged-in user from the JumpStart, use the below function:

 ```javascript
 actions.logout();